 Our board of directors is currently composed of seven members, including five non-employee members, our current Chief Executive Officer, Timothy E. Conver, and our Founder, Paul B. MacCready.
 Upon completion of this offering, our amended and restated certificate of incorporation will provide for a classified board of directors consisting of three classes of directors, each serving staggered three-year terms.
 As a result, a portion of our board of directors will be elected each year.
 To implement the classified structure, prior to the consummation of the offering, three of the nominees to the board will be appointed to one-year terms, two will be appointed to two-year terms and two will be appointed to three-year terms.
 Thereafter, directors will be elected for three-year terms.
 Our Class I directors, whose terms will expire at the 2007 annual meeting of stockholders, will be Charles R. Holland, Murray Gell-Mann and Kenneth R. Baker.
-Our Class II directors, whose terms will expire at the 2008 annual meeting of stockholders, will be Timothy E. Conver and Amold L. Fishman.
+Our Class II directors, whose terms will expire at the 2008 annual meeting of stockholders, will be Joseph F. Alibrandi and Paul B. MacCready.
+Our Class III directors, whose terms will expire at the 2009 annual meeting of stockholders, will be Timothy E. Conver and Arnold L. Fishman.